libre-computer-project/libretech-overlays/README.md

 SPICC
 -----

+Pinout :
-MOSI will be on 7J1 Header Pin 19
+ - MOSI will be on 7J1 Header Pin 19
-MISO will be on 7J1 Header Pin 21
+ - MISO will be on 7J1 Header Pin 21
-CLK will be on 7J1 Header Pin 23
+ - CLK will be on 7J1 Header Pin 23
-CS0 will be on 7J1 Header Pin 24
+ - CS0 will be on 7J1 Header Pin 24

 ```
 # overlay.sh add libretech-cc-spicc